metio/terraform-provider-k8s/docs/data-sources/networkfirewall_services_k8s_aws_firewall_v1alpha1_manifest.md

 Required:

 - `firewall_name` (String) The descriptive name of the firewall.
-You can't change the name of a firewallafter you create it.
+You can't change the name of a firewall after you create it.
-- `firewall_policy_arn` (String) The Amazon Resource Name (ARN) of the FirewallPolicy that you want to usefor the firewall.
+- `firewall_policy_arn` (String) The Amazon Resource Name (ARN) of the FirewallPolicy that you want to use for the firewall.
 - `subnet_mappings` (Attributes List) The public subnets to use for your Network Firewall firewalls.
-Each subnetmust belong to a different Availability Zone in the VPC.
-Network Firewallcreates a firewall endpoint in each subnet. (see [below for nested schema](#nestedatt--spec--subnet_mappings))
+Each subnet must belong to a different Availability Zone in the VPC.
+Network Firewall creates a firewall endpoint in each subnet. (see [below for nested schema](#nestedatt--spec--subnet_mappings))
-- `vpc_id` (String) The unique identifier of the VPC where Network Firewall should create thefirewall.You can't change this setting after you create the firewall.
+- `vpc_id` (String) The unique identifier of the VPC where Network Firewall should create the firewall.
+You can't change this setting after you create the firewall.

 Optional:

 - `delete_protection` (Boolean) A flag indicating whether it is possible to delete the firewall.
-A settingof TRUE indicates that the firewall is protected against deletion.
-Use thissetting to protect against accidentally deleting a firewall that is in use.When you create a firewall, the operation initializes this flag to TRUE.
+A setting of TRUE indicates that the firewall is protected against deletion.
+Use this setting to protect against accidentally deleting a firewall that is in use.
+When you create a firewall, the operation initializes this flag to TRUE.
 - `description` (String) A description of the firewall.
 - `encryption_configuration` (Attributes) A complex type that contains settings for encryption of your firewall resources. (see [below for nested schema](#nestedatt--spec--encryption_configuration))
-- `firewall_policy_change_protection` (Boolean) A setting indicating whether the firewall is protected against a change tothe firewall policy association.
-Use this setting to protect against accidentallymodifying the firewall policy for a firewall that is in use.
-When you createa firewall, the operation initializes this setting to TRUE.
+- `firewall_policy_change_protection` (Boolean) A setting indicating whether the firewall is protected against a change to the firewall policy association.
+Use this setting to protect against accidentally modifying the firewall policy for a firewall that is in use.
+When you create a firewall, the operation initializes this setting to TRUE.
-- `subnet_change_protection` (Boolean) A setting indicating whether the firewall is protected against changes tothe subnet associations.
-Use this setting to protect against accidentallymodifying the subnet associations for a firewall that is in use.
-When youcreate a firewall, the operation initializes this setting to TRUE.
+- `subnet_change_protection` (Boolean) A setting indicating whether the firewall is protected against changes to the subnet associations.
+Use this setting to protect against accidentally modifying the subnet associations for a firewall that is in use.
+When you create a firewall, the operation initializes this setting to TRUE.
 - `tags` (Attributes List) The key:value pairs to associate with the resource. (see [below for nested schema](#nestedatt--spec--tags))

 <a id="nestedatt--spec--subnet_mappings"></a>